PapirusDevelopmentTeam/papirus-icon-theme/tools/work/README.md

 > Why do we need so many sizes for an SVG?

 Because if we use a single size for all then the icons will be blurred.
 All objects on Papirus have pixelated alignment.

+Keeping this in mind, **please do not use** very bright and toxic colors for Papirus.

+For compabillity with mostly GTK Themes we use this palette:

+- black #6d6d6d
+- metal #848484
+- white #cccccc

+Examples are available in the main icon theme folders.
+In the `work` directory, you'll only find templates and scripts.

 #### Monochrome icons